gdad-s-river/gdad-s-river.github.io/_posts/2017-01-01-goodbye-sapient.md

 If you've been a part of my life in Bangalore, I'd love to hear more than _All the best for your future_ and _good luck_ in the comments below, because you've meant more to me than you know, and you owe me a proper goodbye.
 I want you to cite incidents, if you can, of conversations, you remember, and if and when I was able to make a impact in any way, in you and your life.

+10th Jan is my last day in Sapient.

 Cheers to a happy new year.
 May your ways be auspicious.

 PS: I had this crazy idea, where I'd put a status on facebook asking if anybody would want to write a poem with me, like a co write thing.
 Three of them responded and following are the 3 poems, that I co wrote with three people.